awsdocs/amazon-connect-admin-guide/doc_source/inherited-permissions.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/inherited-permissions.png)

 By doing this you also implicitly grant them permissions to **View** a list of all phone numbers and hours of operation in your Amazon Connect instance, **when they add them to the queue**\.
-The phone numbers and hours of operation appear in the drop\-down lists, as shown in the following image:
+On the **Add new queue** page, the phone numbers and hours of operation appear in the drop\-down lists, as shown in the following image:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/drop-down-permissions.png)